chris-mcnulty/ideaspace/replit.md

 # Aurora - Multi-Tenant Collaborative Envisioning Platform

 ## Overview
-Aurora is a sophisticated web application designed to facilitate structured collaborative envisioning sessions for cohorts.
-Its primary purpose is to enable facilitators to guide participants through various stages, including real-time ideation, AI-powered categorization, pairwise voting, and stack ranking, culminating in personalized results generation.
-The platform aims to provide a robust, multi-tenant environment for organizations to conduct envisioning workshops effectively.
+Aurora is a web application facilitating structured collaborative envisioning sessions for cohorts.
+It enables facilitators to guide participants through real-time ideation, AI-powered categorization, pairwise voting, and stack ranking, culminating in personalized results.
+The platform provides a multi-tenant environment for organizations to conduct envisioning workshops.

 ## User Preferences
 - The user wants iterative development.